 - Genre: platformer, indie

-Despite it’s vivid facade, GRIS is one of the saddest games of loss and self-discovery that I ever played.
+Despite its vivid facade, GRIS is one of the saddest video games I’ve played, dealing with loss and self-discovery.
 There is almost no text.
 Instead, designers used color, delicate art, universal icons, and a haunting soundtrack to convey the story of a young girl who lost herself and her voice.
 The color of the canvas is a manifestation of Gris’s emotions.
 The world changes around her to reflect her feelings – from a barren desert to lush forests, and finally, the sky (that she overtakes).
 The art of the game is not static.
 It evolves through layers of patterns, shapes, and colors, adding more depth to the story and helping you uncover new mechanics.

 “Gris is about the fear we live with, and finding the voice to defeat it.” – Polygon